-where $M$ is the number of spins, $\hat{S}_j^{\mu}$\;$(\mu=x,y,z)$ is the spin-1/2 operator at site $j$, $J$ is the magnitude of the exchange interaction, which originates from the van der Waals interaction between the Rydberg atoms, and $\delta$ is the anisotropy parameter.
-Here, we consider only the nearest-neighbor (NN) part of the interaction for simplicity.
-This is justified since the magnitude of the next NN interaction is $1/64$ that of the NN interaction \cite{note_interaction}.
-See the Supplemental Material (SM) for a detailed derivation of the {\it XXZ} Hamiltonian from the dipole-dipole interaction between the Rydberg atoms.
+where $M$ is the number of spins, $\hat{S}_j^{\mu}$\;$(\mu=x,y,z)$ is the spin-$\frac{1}{2}$ operator at site $j$, $J$ is the exchange interaction energy, which originates from the van der Waals interaction between the Rydberg atoms, and $\delta$ is the anisotropy parameter.
+We consider only the nearest-neighbor (NN) part of the interaction because the magnitude of the next NN interaction is $\frac{1}{64}$ that of the NN interaction \cite{note_interaction}.
+See Appendix~\ref{app:derivation_XXZ} for a detailed derivation of the {\it XXZ} Hamiltonian from the dipole-dipole interaction between the Rydberg atoms.

 To generate the DMI in this system, we irradiate two linearly polarized Raman lasers to the Rydberg atoms [See Fig.~\ref{fig:schematic_figure} (a)].
 One laser propagates along the $x$ axis with Rabi frequency $\Omega_1$ and wave number $\bm{k}_1=k_1\bm{e}_x$, and the other propagates along the $y$ axis with Rabi frequency $\Omega_2$ and wave number $\bm{k}_2=k_2\bm{e}_y$.
 We denote the position of the $j$th atom as $\bm{R}_j\equiv d j(\cos\theta, 0, \sin\theta)$ , where $\theta$ is the angle between the chain and the $x$ axis shown in Fig.~\ref{fig:schematic_figure} (a).
-The effective Hamiltonian for the $j$th atom can be written as
+We can express the effective Hamiltonian for the $j$th atom as